 The Upper Falls is located down a short path from the Smith Visitor Center Parking lot.
 It is funneled by Onion Creek and is about 15 feet high.

 Many visitors end up at the Upper Falls by default, but we are bigger fans of the Lower Falls.
-A few minutes trek across the rocks lead you to a beautiful shaded area, perfect for spreading out a blanket and spending the afternoon.
+A few minutes trek across the rocks lead you to a beautiful shaded area, perfect for spreading out a blanket and spending the afternoon at this beautiful Austin beach.
 The bank has an easier slope into the water making it much more family-friendly for young ones.
 A creek leads from the waterfall pool as well adding a fun spot to play for curious children.

 As this is a State Park, an admission fee applies unless you have a Texas State Parks pass.
 Advance reservations are also highly recommended for pass holders and non-pass holders in as parking spots can do sell out quite frequently.
 No food or drink (water is okay) is allowed down by the Falls.
 Please leave all coolers in the car and head up to the picnic area for a lunch break in between swimming and cliff jumping sessions.